Gallstones are hard deposits that form inside the gallbladder. Gallstones may be as small as a grain of sand or as large as a golf ball.

 When to Contact a Medical Professional

-In most people, gallstones cannot be prevented.
-In people who are obese, avoiding rapid weight loss could prevent gallstones.
+In most people, gallstones can't be prevented.
+In people who are obese, avoiding rapid weight loss may help prevent gallstones.